Tracing Propagator

 is used to pass metadata related to the trace.
 For example:tracestate: congo=t61rcWkgMzE

-B3 is a popular tracking protocol that defines several HTTP header fields to identify tracking information.
-The B3Multi transparent transmission protocol is an extension of the B3 protocol.
-The commonly used fields are: X-B3-TraceId
+B3 is a popular tracing protocol that defines multiple HTTP header fields to identify trace information.
+B3Multi propagation protocol is an extension of the B3 protocol, commonly used fields include: X-B3-TraceId

 , X-B3-SpanId